What Type of Garlic Will Grow Best in USDA Hardiness Zones 3, 4, and 5?

 Find Out What USDA Zone You Are In.
 Zipcode Search

-USDA Hardiness Zone 4 and 5 comprises some of the coldest and northernmost areas of the continental United States.
+USDA Hardiness Zones 3, 4, and 5 comprise some of the coldest and northernmost areas of the continental United States.
 It reaches in a half-moon shape from northern New York and New England to northern Idaho and from the Canadian border south into parts of the Colorado Rockies.
-The following states include some or all of Zone 4 and Zone 5: Alaska, Arizona, Colorado, Idaho, Iowa, Illinois, Indiana, Maine, Michigan, Minnesota, Missouri, Montana, Nevada, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Oregon, South Dakota, Utah, Vermont, West Virginia, Washington, Wisconsin, Wyoming and a few parts of California.
+The following states include Zone 3, 4 or Zone 5: Alaska, Arizona, Colorado, Idaho, Iowa, Illinois, Indiana, Maine, Michigan, Minnesota, Missouri, Montana, Nevada, Nebraska, New Hampshire, New Mexico, New York, North Dakota, Oregon, South Dakota, Utah, Vermont, West Virginia, Washington, Wisconsin, Wyoming and a few parts of California.

-Question: "My sister lives in zone 4 and wants to know if she can grow garlic.
+Question: "My sister lives in USDA Zone 4 and wants to know if she can grow garlic.
 I'm in Zone 7 and grow softneck garlic.
-Do you know if it's possible to grow garlic in zone 4, I would really appreciate you letting us know? "
+Do you know if it's possible to grow softneck garlic in zone 4, I would really appreciate you let us know. "

-What Garlic Grows Best in Zone 3, 4 or Zone 5?
+What Garlic Grows Best in USDA Zone 3, 4 or Zone 5?

-Tips for Growing Garlic in Zone 3, 4 and 5.
+Tips for Growing Garlic in Zones 3, 4 and 5.

 PRO Tip.
 Vernalization!
 If your winters are cold, choose a hardneck garlic, which flourishes in zone 3, 4 and 5, and even 6.
 You will have more success and larger bulbs and you'll also benefit from the long storage life and better flavor of hardneck garlic.
 Vernalization = Exposure to Cold for 8 + Weeks.